djalbat/juxtapose/README.md

 ## Appending elements to the DOM

-The recommended and indeed the only practical way is to create an EasyUI element that references an existing DOM element, and then to append elements that have been dynamically created by way of JSX to that:
+The recommended and indeed the only practical way is to create an EasyUI element that references an existing DOM element, which cannot be done with JSX, and then to append elements that have been dynamically created by way of JSX to that.
+A `Body` element is chosen as the simplest example because there is no need to pass a selector to the constructor, by default the one and only `body` DOM element will be used, assuming it is present:

 ```js
 const easyui = require('easyui'),